WORKING ESSENTIALS: The things that are important to have when out working your ferrets.

 Ferret Finder MkI 15ft

-All Ferret Finders can be purchased from Deben
+Only MK3 Ferret Finders can be purchased from Deben Mk1 regularly available on ebay.

 The 8ft would suit most needs but if you work warrens deeper than 8ft your ferret is undetectable some of the time, and if you get a rabbit tucked up it's bound to be deeper than 8 foot, although I have never dug more than 4-5ft for the past 2-3 years I have used 15ft locator just for peace of mind, there is nothing worse than a long wait and not knowing where your ferret is.